IMCJuryd/IMCJuryd.github.io/README.md

 # IMCJuryd.github.io
 Game AI Projects

-A compilation of Game AI at RPI F2016
+A compilation of Game AI Projects at RPI F2016